 Put Your own Spin on It:

-- Try different combinations of herbs – curried broccoli soup is wonderful
+- Try different combinations of spices & herbs – curried broccoli soup is wonderful.

-- If you’d like to add cheese to this soup, add after blending, just a small handful at a time, stirring well after each addition.
+- Cheese is great in this soup.
+Add, off heat, after blending, a small handful at a time.
+Stir until melted after each addition.
 Do not simmer or boil after adding cheese.

 Kitchen & Cooking Hack:

-Save any vegetables left over in a Ziploc bag in your freezer until a quantity large enough for this soup is accumulated.
+Save any leftover veggies in a Ziploc bag in your freezer until a quantity large enough for this soup is accumulated.
 Either save like vegetables or combinations that would be great together.
 Broccoli and Cauliflower for instance.
 Carrot goes great with almost anything.
 Asparagus is wonderful on it’s own or in combination with Cauliflower or Carrot.

 Save the parings from the carrot, onion and broccoli – the parings and tips of carrots can be saved for stock, and the broccoli and carrot can also go in your morning Green Smoothies.
 For stock, I save up in a large ziploc bag until I get enough, and if I won’t use it in time, it goes in the freezer.